Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 A second K-specific aspect to note in the rule above is that the configuration context does not match.
 In the configuration of SIMPLE, the `store` cell is not located in the same cell as `k` and `env`, so these cells cannot be matched as the rule states.
 This rule takes advantage of K's *configuration abstraction* mechanism which allows us to only specify the needed cells in a rule, with the rest of the configuration context being inferred from the defined configuration.
 The concretization of such abstract configuration rule contexts is based on several principles and criteria that help disambiguate among possible concrete rules (see [Overview of the K Semantic Framework](http://fsl.cs.illinois.edu/index.php/An_Overview_of_the_K_Semantic_Framework) for full details).
 Here we only mention one, the *locality principle*, which states that the configuration will be completed such that a minimal number of cells will be added.
 Th ensures that, in a multithreaded SIMPLE program, the cells `k` and `env` in the rule above will be assigned to the same thread cell.
 Allow adding them to different thread cells would be consistent with the configuration structure, having them in the same thread is "more local".

 The overall principle underlying the abstraction capabilities above, as well as muck of K's design in general, has always been:

 > Everything we write in a rule may work against us when the language semantics is extended.
 The more the framework can automatically infer for us, the better.

 Informally, the cell and configuration abstractions above can be thought of as K's rewriting applying "modulo the configuration".
-Implementation-wise, this rule completion process can be applied both statically or dynamically.
+Implementation-wise, this rule completion process can be applied statically or dynamically.
 In the current implementation based on Maude (still accurate?), we apply them statically; e.g. the K rule for lookup in SIMPLE translates to the conventional rewrite rule:
 ```
 	rule threads(thread(k(X ~> K) env(X |-> L, Env) Thread) Threads) store(L |-> V, Store)
 	  => threads(thread(k(V ~> K) env(X |-> L, Env) Thread) Threads) store(L |-> V, Store)
 ```

-where `K`, `Env`, `Thread`, `Threads`, and `Store` are cell frame variables corresponding to the `...`s (called "tears").
-The current K tool makes use of Maude's strengths, such as its multi-set and context-insensitive rewriting.
+where `K`, `Env`, `Thread`, `Threads`, and `Store` are *cell frame* variables corresponding to the `...`s (called *tears*).
+The current K tool makes use of Maude's strengths (?), such as its multi-set and context-insensitive rewriting.
 Other backends may require more complex translations if these features are supported.

 Two more K rules, also part of the semantics of SIMPLE, illustrating two more features of K's configuration abstraction.
 The former is motivated by the need to add new cell instances to the configuration dynamically, and the latter by the need to match items which reside in different instances of the same cell.